freddavies/PypeIt/doc/spectrographs/subaru_focas.rst

 DETECTOR
 ========

-FOCAS uses a single 2048×4096 MIT/LL CCD detector.
-Unlike multi-detector instruments, FOCAS does not require mosaic construction.
-The detector is oriented such that the dispersion direction is along the 4096-pixel axis (x-direction) and the spatial direction is along the 2048-pixel axis (y-direction).
+FOCAS uses two 2048×4096 MIT/LL CCD detectors.
+Unlike other multi-detector instruments, FOCAS does not use mosaic construction.
+The detector is oriented such that the dispersion direction is along the 4096-pixel axis (y-direction) and the spatial direction is along the 2048-pixel axis (x-direction).

 The detector configuration is automatically handled by PypeIt with: